-In addition to lowering your score in “credit utilization”, you also lower your score in “credit history”.
-Credit history accounts for 15% of you credit score.
-Credit history is the length that you have accounts open, the longer the better.
-When you’ve had an account open with a bank for the past 10 years, you are a lot less risky to them.
-However, when you close your credit card accounts, your average age of accounts goes down, which affects the “credit history” portion of your credit score.
+In addition to this, closing a credit card can also hurt your credit history, which accounts for 15% of your credit score.
+Credit history is the length of time that your accounts have remained open.
+When it comes to credit history, the longer the better.
+When you have older accounts open, it shows prospective lenders that you’re less risky to lend to.
+However, when you close your credit card accounts, your average age of accounts decreases and affects the credit history portion of your score.

-By using this one tip, you will keep your credit score a lot higher by directly influencing the “credit utilization” and “credit history” part of your credit score which can give you access to a lot more capital, and lower interest rates in the future.
-Of course, be responsible with your credit cards but keep them open and your credit score will be much better.
+By using this one tip, you will be able to maintain a stronger credit score by directly influencing the credit utilization and credit history part of your credit score.
+This will give you access to more capital and lower interest rates in the future.